chitrarth236/Java-Object-Oriented-Programming/multithreading/README.md

 ### notify
 - If thread calls notify() on any object, it releases the lock of that object but not immediately.
+- It will give a notification to one of the waiting threads, but, we can't expect which one will be notified in case of multiple waiting threads, it depends in JVM.
+-

 ### notifyAll
+- NotifyAll() is used to give a notification to all waiting threads of a particular object.
+Although multiple threads are notified at once, execution will be performed one by one because threads required a lock on that object.